eskoruppa/PolyMC/README.md

 - equi: (default: 0)

     Number of Monte Carlo equilibration steps.
-During these steps the output is disabled.
+During these steps, the output is disabled.

 - num_bp: (default: 0)